jina-ai/finetuner/docs/2_step_by_step/2_3_login_to_jina_ecosystem.md

-# Login to Jina Ecosystem
+# Login to Jina ecosystem